Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 $280 | $290 | -3.45% |

 This comparison of monthly rates for car insurance from different companies to the $290 average for the United States.
-While Liberty Mutual and Progressive have far higher rates, Progressive is the most expensive at $550 per month, and GEICO and Nationwide have prices that are below average.
+While Liberty Mutual and Progressive have far higher rates, Progressive is the most expensive at $550 per month, and Geico and Nationwide have prices that are below average.

 Ultimately, the best choice for you as a motorist is a coverage rate that meets your budget and your motor vehicle needs.
 The most expensive auto insurance policy may not be in your best interest.
 However, policies like full coverage will help should you get into a car accident.